 A support shell that allows Oxide support engineers to troubleshoot low-level system issues.

-The details of using these programs are covered in the Initial Rack Setup Guide.
+The details of using these programs are covered in the Initial Rack Setup guide.
 This guide will focus on the network aspects of technician ports.

 Addressing